 The people of El Salvador suffer from extreme violence.
 Unaccompanied minors leave El Salvador and journey to the United States in hopes of receiving asylum.
 Gang violence runs rampant with the nation’s two rival gangs Mara Salvatrucha (MS-13) and 18th Street (Barrio 18) in constant battle.
 Disruption from violence impacts everyone, including children.

-El Salvador has suffered from several natural disasters over the past decade.
-Flooding, mudslides, volcanic eruption, and a tropical storm have lead to a need for humanitarian and economic assistance.
-School closures have disrupted learning.
-Vulnerable areas were heavily impacted.
-These environmental factors have contributed to the instability and violence in the country.
+Children’s access to basic human needs such as access to schools, basic health benefits, and safety has been greatly challenged.
+El Salvador experienced several natural disasters over the past decade.
+Flooding, mudslides, volcanic eruption, and a tropical storm have led to a need for humanitarian and economic assistance.
+School closures disrupt learning, while environmental factors contribute to instability and violence in the country.

 CWB – USA follows United Nations naming conventions for all countries, nations, and territories, along with the Declaration of the Rights of the Child and the Universal Declaration of Human Rights.
 To read more about our Code of Ethics, click here.